dougmiller/theMetaCityArticles/lets-make-a-terrible-image-processing-pipeline.md

 converter_flif.sh  drop     finished     flif    webp converter_webp.sh  drop.sh  finished.sh  run.sh
 ```
 The drop and finished (and their `.sh` contemporaries) are just the entry and exit points to the step.
 The others are the ones that do the work.
 Each is a format that gets converted to.
 It is assumed that `jpg`s do not get converted to `png`s and vice-a-versa so no folder for them).
-While `webp` will consume most anythign you can throw at it, `flif` is not nearly so mature and will only do `png`'s (and other vector image types) at time of writing. `jpg`s will still end up in the folder but the conversion will fail and there will be no output.
+While `webp` will consume most anything you can throw at it, `flif` is not nearly so mature and will only do `png`'s (and other vector image types) at time of writing. `jpg`s will still end up in the folder but the conversion will fail and there will be no output.

 ```bash
 # Relying on silently swallowing errors as to weather or not the conversion was a success